The Far North Queensland Fossil Heritage Expeditions 1992-2006

 in the introduction to Riversleigh by Michael Archer, Suzanne J. Hand

 and Henk Godthelp ISBN 0 7301 0314 5

 Having made its way away from immediate predators, the 5 to 7 metre long

 million years ago, causing it to float even higher in the water than in

 After a while its rotting carcass was attacked and eaten; ribs and all.

-Buoyancy was lost and the heavy head, with spinal column attached dropped into the depths.
-The massive jaws speared into the oxygen poor gritty muck.
+Buoyancy was lost and the heavy head, with spinal column attached dropped

-is excavated.
-Fourteen days later a
+A skeleton in a perilous place is excavated.
+Fourteen days later a freak

-Kronosaurus Korner for all to
+Queensland Museum - Kronosaurus Korner for all to see.

 The Discovery of Ichthyosaur 960901